jdoey/event-organizer-discord-bot/README.md

 # event-organizor-discord-bot
-assists users in a discord organize events/plans
+Assists users in a discord in organizing and planning events

 **commands:**